Patio Design Ideas for 2023

 • Size your fire pit appropriately for the square footage of your yard.
 That will give you more room for seating if your yard is small.

-• If your yard is tiny, buy or make a fire pit with a fitted cover, so it can double as a coffee table when not in use.
+• If your yard is tiny, buy or make a fire pit with a fitted cover to double as a coffee table when not in use.
 Another option is to purchase a gas-powered fire pit built inside a dining or coffee table.

 • Make safety a priority — always keep a bucket of sand or water handy, and don’t use your fire pit unattended or near flammable fabrics or plants.
-For extra safety, surround your fire pit with pea gravel, stone, slate, or brick, which also makes four-season use tidier than grass.
+For extra safety, surround your fire pit with pea gravel, stone, slate, or brick, making four-season use tidier than grass.

 Modern Outdoor Area with Fire Pit